Contents > 4 The SDMetrics User Interface > 4.7 The View 'Rule Checker'

 information about how the design element violates the rule.

-- Category: The category to which the violated rule belongs.
+- Category: The category of the rule describes the criteria

-- Severity: The severity of the violated rule.
-This gives an
+- Severity: The severity of the violated indicates how

-indication how critical the violation of the rule is.
+critical the violation of the rule is, and therefore how urgently

 - Description: A short description of the violated rule.